Electrical Planning – General

 They do spend a bit more time on the light fittings, typically with down-light’s everywhere.
 (Not my favorite form of lighting.
 I’ve had them once and I won’t be having them again.)

-The down-lights are unlikely to be in the builders standard provision so if you do like them they will add significantly to the cost.
+However the down-lights are unlikely to be in the builders standard provision so if you do want them they will add significantly to the base cost.

 You will find a number of posts on Electrical Planning which provide some thoughts for planning each of the main rooms in the house.

 These will help you think about what electrical work you will require when building a new house, and help you prepare for the Selection Meeting.